 Most fishes are ectotherms, meaning their body temperature remains identical to the surrounding water.
 Salmon sharks, however, are endothermic, meaning they maintain a core body temperature higher than the surrounding water (up to 16°C).
 This is accomplished through retention of heat produced by cell metabolism.
-However, no information on the basal metabolic rate of (Roman, 2010)was found.
+However, no information on the basal metabolic rate of Lamna ditropis was found.
+(Roman, 2010)

 Salmon sharks have a heavy, spindle-shaped body with a short, conical snout.
 These sharks have relatively long gill slits.
 The mouth is broadly rounded, with the upper jaw containing 28 to 30 teeth and the lower jaw containing 26 to 27 moderately large, blade-like teeth with cusplets (small bumps or “mini-teeth”) on either side of each tooth.
 Unpaired fins consist of a large first and much smaller second dorsal fin, a small anal fins and a crescent-shaped caudal fin.
 The caudal fin is homocercal, meaning the dorsal and ventral lobes are nearly equal in size.
 Paired fins include large pectoral fins and much smaller pelvic fins, which are modified to form reproductive structures in males.
 A distinctive keel is present on the caudal peduncle and a short secondary keel is present on the caudal base.
 Dorsal and lateral areas are dark bluish-gray to black.
 The belly is white, and often includes various dark paatches in adults.
 The ventral surface of the snout is also dark-colored.
 (Goldman and Musick, 2008; Roman, 2010; Taylor, 1993)